Stop the Spiral

 I experienced postpartum OCD after the birth of both of my children.
 I know how convincing the fear feels, how relentless the mental loops become, and how isolating it is to carry the terror quietly while trying to care for a baby.
 I also know how upsetting it feels when your innocent newborn becomes the primary trigger for your worst fears.

-Trying to address the specific fears one at a time felt like playing a game of whack-a-mole I’d never win… there was always a new fear, always a new way for OCD to take hold.
+Trying to address the specific fears one at a time felt like playing a game of whack-a-mole I’d never win… there was always a new fear, always a new way for worry to take hold.

 I hold an Ed.S. in psychology, certifications in Rapid Transformational Therapy® and hypnotherapy, and I’ve hosted a psychology-focused podcast for four years.
 But the most important thing I bring to this work is that I’ve sat exactly where you are, and I know the way out.